Join and Renew

 The member's subscription can be taken out or changed when paying your annual or life membership fee, when you join the Society or when you renew your membership.

 Membership is per calendar year, with renewal due by 1st January each year.
 New members will receive all the publications they are entitled to for the entire year, including any issues already published when you join.
 If you wish to join the society late in the calendar year (in December) we will usually process your application for the following calendar year unless you tell us otherwise.

 The combined membership and Lichenologist subscriptions are shown below.
 Fees are usually paid in Pound Sterling, but a US Dollar rate is shown for those who prefer to send a dollar check to our US Treasurer.

 Combined rates for membership fee and journal subscription for 2016-2020

 Life (online Lichenologist)

 Life (online and print Lichenologist)

-Your membership details (for existing members in 2015 only)
+Note for existing members in 2015